FAQs

 Who benefits from Human Donor Milk?

 There are approximately 1500 low birth weight babies in hospitals across Ontario a year and 70% of don’t have access to a full supply of their mother’s own milk, leaving them with reduced vital nutrients and protective properties.
 Donor milk could reduce their risk of life-threatening medical complications.
+The families of medically fragile babies will benefit from knowing that there is donor breastmilk available for their baby to supplement mother’s own supply.

 What may prevent a mother from being able to provide milk for her own baby?